rasmus-kirk/halo/documents/thesis/05-arith/01-arithmetization.md

 \end{array}
 $$

+- *motivation*: We have seen the full plonk protocol before.
+Here, however, the role of arithmetization is clear.

 \begin{definition}[Arithmetization Pipeline]
 The arithmetization pipeline is a sequence of computations that transforms a program $f$ and its witness $\vec{w}$ or public input $\vec{x}$ into a circuit $(R,X,W)$ where $R$ is the public circuit structure, $X$ are public computed values and $W$ are witness computed values that the core plonk protocol operates over via the grand product argument and vanishing argument.
 \end{definition}